-- Creating an ideal profile of a candidate – education, experience, personality, skills, hobbies, whatever.
+- Creating an ideal profile of a job candidate – education, experience, personality, skills, hobbies, whatever.

 - Creating an appealing and attractive job offer, based on the profile of an ideal candidate.

-- Publishing a job offer, plus using additional resources to create a satisfactory pool of candidates (job boards, internal resources, headhunting, etc.)
+- Publishing a job offer, using additional resources to create a decent pool of job candidates (job boards, internal resources, headhunting, etc.)

-- Creating a list of interview questions and tasks, or said in other words, creating an interview template.
-Also, creating an attractive presentation of the offer.
+- Creating a list of interview questions and tasks, or said in other words, creating an interview template, or process.

-- Choosing a best possible person for the job, making the first offer and negotiating the details of the contract.
+- Choosing the best possible person for the job, making the first offe,r and negotiating the details of their contract.

-Identify the problems and how you would solve it
+Identify the problems and how you would solve them

-- Inability to design a profile of an ideal candidate for the job
+- Struggling to identify a profile of an ideal candidate for the job.